pranscript/plex_bytesized/plex/readme.md

 ## 2. Library

 - After settings, create a Movie library for the movies.
-- Put folder path as "/data/mnt/mnt_merge/Movies"
+- Put folder path as "/data/mnt/media_merge/yourFolder"
-  - Remember that Movies folder must be present in the drive, then only it will show here.
+  - Remember that folder that you are trying to select must be present in the google drive, then only it will show inside media_merge.
-  - Similarly make a T.V series folder too in the drive.
-  - "mnt_merge" is the link between google drive and local drive.
+  - "media_merge" is the mirror image of google drive
-- Remember, the path should go from "mnt_merge" as then only Plex will be able to find any new downloads.
+- Remember, the path should go from "media_merge" as then only Plex will be able to find any new downloads instantly.
 - In advanced, disable
   - Enable Cinema Trailers
   - Enable video preview thumbnails
 - Again, these steps are done to minimize unnecessary CPU load.
-- Note: Quality settings has to be set maximum on every client mobile app, desktop app or web browser.
+- Note: Quality settings has to be set maximum on every client mobile app, desktop app, T.V app or web browser.